For some reason, we alcoholics seem to have the gift of picking out the world’s finest women.

 There can be little doubt that a plethora of tears were shed on June 1st, 1949, over the passing of Anne Smith.
 She had provided tremendous comfort to hundreds and hundreds of people.
 Henrietta Seiberling may not have over-reached in calling her a founder of AA.

 People like her give religious people a good name.

 This is one of 32 chapters in the book, Key Players in AA History by bob k.

-A paperback version of the book is available at Recovery 101 and at Amazon USA.
+A paperback version of the book is available at Amazon USA.
 As well, you can get the paperback version at Amazon Canada and at Amazon – UK.
 Key Players in AA History is also available at all of the standard online outlets in all eBook formats, including Kindle, Kobo and Nook, as well as an iBook for Macs and iPads.